aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 {{%expand "Want to see the solution?" %}}

+First, add a template parameter to be used as the S3 bucket prefix you'll be creating.

 ```YAML
 # Add a template parameter that will let users input a bucket name prefix
 Parameters: